yarbelk/slimbox/README.md

 - [ ] rm
 - [ ] ls

-then i want some more interesting ones like:
+Part way through this I intend to implement signal handling as well; once i'm comfortable with how the various programs are structured then i want some more interesting ones like:

 - [ ] df